 TIME - Welcome 6:30, Meeting at 7:00 P.M.

 (Check back this summer for details.)

-Club members, watch your email for TCC news over the summer.
+Club members, watch your email for TCC news.

 If you want to root new growth cuttings, May through August is the best time to do it.